IlesAyati/My-Blockchain/README.md

 ## How does it work?

-Each wallet belonging to a node is assigned a public and private key.
+Each node can load wallets, each assigned a public key and a private key.
-To ensure communication between the nodes, for both nodes, add the other node as its peer node.
+To ensure communication between the nodes:
+For both nodes, on the network tab, add the other webserver as its peer node.

 Any changes to the blockchain will then be broadcasted to both nodes.

+### Wallet
+Each node can create wallet, or load one if it has already been created.
+Each wallet has a unique id, or public key.

 ### Mine Block